magento/devdocs/guides/v2.0/cloud/onboarding/onboarding-tasks.md

 github_link: cloud/onboarding/onboarding-tasks.md
 ---

-After your company purchases a subscription plan for {{site.data.var.ece}}, the only person who initially has access to the project and code is the *Project Owner*&mdash;the person who purchased the software.
-The Project Owner is typically a "business user" in your business or finance organization and is your point of contact with Magento regarding the account overall.
-The owner can add user accounts to provide access to code, manage branches, enter tickets, and support environments.
-These user accounts can include in-house development, consultants, and Magento solution specialists.
+After your company purchases a subscription plan for {{site.data.var.ece}}, the only person who initially has access to the project and code is the Project Owner.

 To quickly onboard your project to start developing your site and going live, you need to complete specific set up steps and onboarding tasks.
 Typically, you need the Project Owner to start.
 Technical Admin(s) with super user access can continue.

+## Project access and users {#users}
+The _Project Owner_ is typically a "business user" in your business or finance organization that purchased the subscription and is your point of contact with Magento regarding the account overall.
+The owner can add user accounts to provide access to code, manage branches, enter tickets, and support environments.
+These user accounts can include in-house development, consultants, and Magento solution specialists.

+Typically, the only user the Project Owner must create is the _Technical Admin_.
+This user should have a user account with the Super User role.
+Your Technical Admin can create user accounts for developers, set environment permissions, and manage all branches and environments.
+Typically, the Technical Admin is a developer, consultant, a [Magento Solution Partner](https://magento.com/find-a-partner){:target="_blank"}, or yourself.

 <!-- <div class="bs-callout bs-callout-info" id="info" markdown="1">
 If you joined us with a 30 day free trial {{site.data.var.ece}} account, we took care of the first steps: